reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 Tags are markers that can be assigned to features and scenarios.
 Assigning a tag to a feature is equivalent to assigning the tag to all scenarios in the feature file.

-If supported by the [unit test framework](../Installation/Unit-Test-Providers.md), Reqnroll generates categories from the tags.
+If supported by the [test execution framework](../installation/setup-project.md#choosing-your-test-execution-framework), Reqnroll generates categories from the tags.
 The generated category name is the same as the tag's name, but without the leading `@`.
 You can filter and group the tests to be executed using these unit test categories.
 For example, you can tag crucial tests with `@important`, and then execute these tests more frequently.

-If your unit test framework does not support categories, you can still use tags to implement special logic for tagged scenarios in [bindings](../Bindings/Bindings.md) by querying the `ScenarioContext.ScenarioInfo.Tags` property.
+If your test execution framework does not support categories, you can still use tags to implement special logic for tagged scenarios in [bindings](../automation/bindings) by querying the `ScenarioContext.ScenarioInfo.Tags` property.

 Scenario, Rule and Feature level tags are available by querying the `ScenarioInfo.CombinedTags` property.

 Reqnroll treats the `@ignore` tag as a special tag.
-Reqnroll generates an [ignored unit test](../Execution/Test-Results.html#ignored-tests) method from scenarios with this tag.
+Reqnroll generates an [ignored test](../execution/test-results.md#ignored-tests) method from scenarios with this tag.

 ### Descriptions